Make Sense, Shape Your Stories

 Knowing Who You Are

-In the immediate wake of events, we process, resolve and form our 'stories', we make our meaning, then we tuck the stories to bed, and shift who we are based on the shape they make in our minds.
+As events unfold, we process, resolve and form our 'stories', we make our meaning, then we tuck the stories to bed, and shift who we are based on the shape they make in our minds.
 Rarely do we remember, or reflect on their 'truthfulness'.

-The Story Crafting Process
+The Story & Speech Crafting Process

 So What Does it Take?

-To explore your past and allow the stories that need to be told to come forth, to reflect, make sense, shape, and then tell with intention and creativity, takes courage, skill, support and practice.
+To explore your past and allow the stories that need to be told to come forth, to reflect, make sense, shape, and then tell and speak with intention and creativity, takes courage, skill, support and practice.
 And that is where Story Wise comes in.

 Who is Story Wise?

-I work with people to support them to become better speakers, better storytellers, and better writers, skilled at finding, shaping, shifting and telling stories from their own lives, in their own voice; skilled at finding and sharing a message that is compelling and memorable.
+I work with people to support them to become better speakers, storytellers, and writers, skilled at finding, shaping, shifting and telling stories from their own lives, in their own voice; skilled at finding and sharing a message that is compelling and memorable.

 Being coached and supported enables you to discover the meaning-making and deep connection to self and others that is part of the process of story crafting and sharing.